Cyclonecode/mysql-notification/README.md

 # mysql-notification

 A simple example of using a user defined function (UDF) in mysql to make real-time notifications on a table change.
-This project concists of a mysql plugin that setups a server socket that receives messages from a trigger connected to INSERT, UPDATE, DELETE operations on a specific table in the database.
+This project consists of a mysql plugin that setups a server socket that receives messages from a trigger connected to INSERT, UPDATE, DELETE operations on a specific table in the database.
 The server will then send a message to a nodejs server that in turn will bounce this notification to any connected http client over a websocket.

 ## Compiling